 - Dual diagnosis testing and management of underlying psychiatric conditions such as anxiety or depression

 After about a week to ten days, the acute withdrawal symptoms subside.
 Because your body no longer believes that it needs heroin to survive, you can now focus on living sober.
 You have the power to exercise control over your actions.
-That said, you might still experience cravings for heroin.
+That said, you might still experience cravings for heroin, in which case heroin detox is recommended.

-Many will seek out rehab or 12 step recovery programs for assistance.
+Many people will seek out rehab or 12 step recovery programs for assistance.
 Of course, before you can get to this point, you first need to quit using.
-When does heroin withdrawal start to get painful and uncomfortable?
-After a few hours, so reach out to Serenity House Detox by calling 866-294-5306 to get immediate help.
+When does heroin addiction withdrawal start to get painful and uncomfortable?
+After a few hours.
+So reach out to Serenity House Detox & Recovery Florida as soon as possible by calling 866.294.5306, or contact us online to get help as you go through the detox process.